jdafoe12/DNN-I/README.md

 Testing the model is rather simple:
 1. The entire MNIST training set is loaded into memory.
-2. Inference is ran over each sample, and the model output is compared to the ground truth label.
+2. Inference is run over each sample, and the model output is compared to the ground truth label.
 3. The results are aggregated to compute the model accuracy.

 ### Setup and Usage